When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission.Find out more.

 More than 11 inches These very large tablets are designed for getting work done and are best used with a keyboard, a stylus or both.
 Think the iPad Pro 12.9 and Microsoft Surface Pro X.

 How much should I spend?

-- Less than £100 The cheapest of the cheap.
+Less than £100 The cheapest.
 These devices rarely score highly in our tests (with some exceptions), but can be fine for watching videos and reading books, as long as you don’t mind a slow tablet made from plastic.

-- £100-200 The best-value models sit in this price range.
-They’re not always the fastest tablets around, but one costing around £150 normally ticks the boxes for speed and screen quality.
+£100-200 The best-value models sit in this price range.
+They’re not always the fastest tablets around, but based on our tests we know that one costing around £150 can tick the boxes for speed and screen quality.

-- £200-400 The sweet spot of quality is around £300.
-Here, you’ll find premium models with sleek metal designs, sharp screens and great battery life.
+£200-400 The sweet spot of quality is around £300.
+Here, you’ll find models with high-end specs and features, sleek metal designs, sharp screens and great battery life.
 This is also the price range in which you’ll find both the iPad and iPad mini.

 Which operating system should I choose?

-iOS is Apple's operating system and is only available on iPads.
-If you've ever used an Apple iPhone, you'll be instantly at home with iOS, with its brightly coloured icons.
+iPadOS (the tablet version of iOS) is Apple's operating system and is only available on iPads.
+If you've ever used an Apple iPhone, you'll be instantly at home.
 It’s generally accepted as being simple and easy to use, and even the uninitiated should get to grips with it fairly quickly, thanks to its straightforward layout.